Vancouver police seek help finding violent offender wanted Canada-wide

 CTVNews.ca Top Stories

-The CrowdStrike outage is affecting health-care services in Canada.
+The CrowdStrike outage is affecting heath-care services in Canada.
 Here's what you need to know

 A global technology outage that's grounded flights and delayed border crossings is also challenging health-care services in the country, as issues with Microsoft services persist.